About the Artist: Deborah Scott

 Exhibitions, Residencies, and Recognition

-I refuse to stay in a lane.
-My work disrupts classical representation with abstraction, distortion, and psychological depth—exploring the tension between what is seen and what remains hidden.
+My work disrupts classical representation with abstraction, distortion, and psychological depth, exploring the tension between what is seen and what remains hidden.

 My paintings have been exhibited internationally, including at MEAM (Barcelona), the Wausau Museum of Contemporary Art, and as a Finalist in the Titian International Portrait Competition in Italy.
-I’ve attended residencies at the Vermont Studio Center and the Museum of Loss and Renewal (Italy) and was recently selected for The Almenara Collection Residency (Spain, 2028).
-My work has also been recognized as a semifinalist for the Target Prize in Spain and longlisted for the Jackson Prize in London (2025, in progress).
+I’ve attended residencies at the Vermont Studio Center, Byrdcliffe Artist Colony, and the Museum of Loss and Renewal (Italy) and was recently selected for The Almenara Collection Residency (Spain, 2028).
+My work has also been recognized as finalist for the Almenara Collection and a semifinalist for the Target Prize in Spain.

 Connect with My Work